 1. Replacing Our Kraft Bags

-Bringing you quickly up to speed - our 50g/100g jars are in our beautiful, sexy repurposeable Miron jars (see our article here on how to re-use them #mironmagic).
+Bringing you quickly up to speed - our 50g/100g jars are in our beautiful, sexy repurposeable Miron jars.
 But our 250g/500g/1kg products are packaged in Kraft bags.
 While they may look sustainable from the outside, unfortunately they are not.
 You are able to reuse them if you so please, but we are trying to find either:

-Option (b) is not our ideal, but we are now starting to move away from option (a) - perhaps we just need to give the industry more time and a solution will be available in the future.
-We are investigating some cool options that involve sugar cane and also cassava - these sound like they are only 'industrial' compostable (versus being able to be popped into our backyard compost) but a step in the right direction...
-I am also investigating the 'milo-tin' route... so far, the production runs are too huge for our humble biz, but we'll continue chatting to different suppliers and see.
-Keep you posted as I continue the dialogue with different businesses in this exciting space.
+A recyclable option is not our ideal, but we are now starting to move away from the opytion of a biodegradable bag- perhaps we just need to give the industry more time and a solution will be available in the future.
+We are investigating some cool options that involve sugar cane and also cassava - these sound like they are only 'industrial' compostable (versus being able to be popped into our backyard compost) but a step in the right direction.
+We will keep you posted as we continue the dialogue with different businesses in this exciting space.